awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ...
    ```

-   You can see that the original pod reserves 100 millicpu of CPU and 50 mebibytes of memory\.
-For this example application, 100 millicpu is less than the pod needs to run, so it is CPU\-constrained\.
+   You can see that the original Pod reserves 100 millicpu of CPU and 50 mebibytes of memory\.
+For this example application, 100 millicpu is less than the Pod needs to run, so it is CPU\-constrained\.
 It also reserves much less memory than it needs\.
-The Vertical Pod Autoscaler `vpa-recommender` deployment analyzes the `hamster` pods to see if the CPU and memory requirements are appropriate\.
-If adjustments are needed, the `vpa-updater` relaunches the pods with updated values\.
+The Vertical Pod Autoscaler `vpa-recommender` deployment analyzes the `hamster` Pods to see if the CPU and memory requirements are appropriate\.
+If adjustments are needed, the `vpa-updater` relaunches the Pods with updated values\.

-1. Wait for the `vpa-updater` to launch a new `hamster` pod\.
+1. Wait for the `vpa-updater` to launch a new `hamster` Pod\.
 This should take a minute or two\.
-You can monitor the pods with the following command\.
+You can monitor the Pods with the following command\.
 **Note**
-If you are not sure that a new pod has launched, compare the pod names with your previous list\.
-When the new pod launches, you will see a new pod name\.
+If you are not sure that a new Pod has launched, compare the Pod names with your previous list\.
+When the new Pod launches, you will see a new Pod name\.

    ```
-   kubectl get --watch pods -l app=hamster
+   kubectl get --watch Pods -l app=hamster
    ```

-1. When a new `hamster` pod is started, describe it and view the updated CPU and memory reservations\.
+1. When a new `hamster` Pod is started, describe it and view the updated CPU and memory reservations\.

    ```
    kubectl describe pod hamster-c7d89d6db-jxgfv